Why You Shouldn’t Ignore Your Cat’s Bad Breath

 Periodontal Disease: The Most Common Cause of Bad Breath

-Periodontal disease is avoidable.
-If your cat develops this disease, however, she could end up in a lot of pain and her mouth may become infected or she may end up losing teeth or requiring tooth extractions by your vet.
-And when infections occur in the mouth, they can sometimes spread to other organs, causing problems elsewhere in the body as well.
+Periodontal disease might be avoidable.
+If your cat develops this disease, however, she could end up in a lot of pain and her mouth might become infected or she might end up losing teeth or requiring tooth extractions by your vet.
+And when infections occur in the mouth, they might spread to other organs, causing problems elsewhere in the body as well.
+So, this is something that should be taken seriously, and you can work with your veterinarian to get tips and advice on how to take the best care of your kitty’s mouth.

 The Importance of Brushing Your Cat’s Teeth

-Brushing your cat’s teeth daily could help reduce bad breath by removing plaque, which would otherwise thicken and harden over time and potentially result in swollen gums, gingivitis, and bone and tissue loss.
+How does it work?
+Brushing your cat’s teeth daily may help reduce bad breath by removing plaque, which would otherwise thicken and harden over time and potentially result in swollen gums, gingivitis, and bone and tissue loss.
+This is why it is important to be consistent in your brushing routine with your pet.
+The goal is to try to remove plaque before it hardens into tartar.

-If you catch periodontal disease early enough, a professional cleaning at your vet’s office could resolve the problem before it escalates.
-However, if you don’t keep up with home care, the plaque will end up building up again.
+Note: If you catch periodontal disease early enough, a professional cleaning at your vet’s office may resolve the problem before it escalates.
+However, if you don’t keep up with home care, the plaque will likely end up building up again.

 It’s Not Always Serious